 Use what you have on hand and it will be delicious!
 You almost can’t go wrong, so get creative!

-This is a great recipe if you like working on your knife skills!
+This is a great recipe if you like working on your knife skills (here’s the one I use)!
 Chop, dice, and cut the fruit and veg.
 Toss it all together and mix in the 2 tbsp of jam.
 The jam will help hold it together and sweeten it a little.

 If you prefer a runny salsa, then mix with 1 Tbsp of sugar instead of the jam.
 It will help the fruit to release their juices and also sweeten it.

-Alternatively, if you are a dangerous knife wielding chef, then you can use your food processor.
+Alternatively, if you are a dangerous knife wielding chef, then you can use your food processor (this one is amazing!).
 Remember, the more you process it, the finer it will be.
 If you like a chunky salsa, just pulse it a couple of times.

 That’s it!
 Super easy and it will feed a crowd.
-I love mixing the spicy hot pepper (I know it’s an Anaheim), the sweet fruit, the tangy dairy-free cream cheese, and the salt from the tortilla chips.
+I love mixing the spicy hot pepper (it’s hot to me), the sweet fruit, the tangy dairy-free cream cheese, and the sweetness from the tortilla chips.
 It covers all of your taste preferences, except bitter, but no one wants their salsa to be bitter anyway.

 If you are watching your caloric intake, omit the cream cheese and just enjoy the fruit!
 BTW, if you love fruit, you will love the blueberries in these these Oh-So-Yummy Blueberry Muffins!